helium/HIP/0061-wifi-dao.md

 # The WiFi network is under the control of the subDAO.
 All subDAO proposals must come attached with code to be approved.

-We propose that veWDT governance is constructed in a manner largely identical to veMOBILE governance as specified in [HIP 51: Helium DAO](https://github.com/helium/HIP/blob/main/0051-helium-dao.md).
+We propose that veHWIFI governance is constructed in a manner largely identical to veMOBILE governance as specified in [HIP 51: Helium DAO](https://github.com/helium/HIP/blob/main/0051-helium-dao.md).

-Users can choose to delegate their lockup power in veWDT to all subDAO governance proposals.
-Proposals are assessed using majority and quorum thresholds defined in veWDT terms.
+Users can choose to delegate their lockup power in veHWIFI to all subDAO governance proposals.
+Proposals are assessed using majority and quorum thresholds defined in veHWIFI terms.
 Note that only proposals with code attached can be voted on.

 *Activation fee*